PostHog/posthog.com/contents/apps/variance-connector/docs.md

 ---

 ### What does the Variance Connector app do?
 Variance ingests your PostHog usage data in real-time and puts it in a format that is to use and work with for revenue teams.
-This includes extracting accounts and contacts, making it easy to see customers by their sales stage, define and monitor your PQLs, and more.
+This includes extracting accounts and contacts, making it easy to see customers by their sales stage, define, and monitor your PQLs, and more.

 ### What are the requirements for this app?
 The Variance Connector requires either PostHog Cloud, or a self-hosted PostHog instance running [version 1.31.0](https://posthog.com/blog/the-posthog-array-1-31-0) or later.
 The app supports `capture`, `page`, `identify`, and `alias` calls.